 I know that after I travel to a new place or even to an old familiar place, I am rejuvenated.
 And I always come back just a little changed, just a little wiser, just a little bit at peace with myself.
 To put it in more eloquent words, ‘As we move through this life and this world, we change things slightly; we leave marks behind, however small.
 And in return, life–and travel–leaves marks on us.
 Most of the time, those marks–on our body or on our hearts–are beautiful.’ ~ another wise perspective from AB

-There will always be reasons to talk yourself out of travel - money, time, and prior commitments - to name a few.
-But, today let's focus on why you should invest in yourself by using those vacation days.
+There will always be reasons to talk yourself out of travel – money, time, and prior commitments – to name a few.
+But, today let’s focus on the benefits of travel and why you should start using those vacation days.
 Let’s evaluate the different ways that travel positively affects you.
 Maybe you’ll be inspired just enough to book that trip you’ve been thinking about for ages.
 Or start exploring new travel possibilities.

 1. Traveling gives you a new perspective on life.

-Whether you're sharing a homemade meal with a family in the middle of a Moroccan medina or shouting ‘Kampai!’ as you empty your sake cup in a Japanese bar, you’ll walk away with a glimpse of people’s lives.
+Whether you’re sharing a homemade meal with a family in the middle of a Moroccan medina or shouting ‘Kampai!’ as you empty your sake cup in a Japanese bar, travel gives you a glimpse of people’s lives.
 And once you’ve peeked through the crack of that culture door, you’ll want to throw it wide open.
 You’ll want to tell others about it and you’ll definitely use a few nuggets of this gained wisdom in your own life.